betalgo/openai/Readme.md

 * Removed deprecated Engine Endpoint and replaced it with Models Endpoint.
 Now Model response have more fields.
 * Regarding OpenAI Engine naming, I had to rename Engine Enum and static fields.
 They are quite similar but you have to replace them with new ones.
 Please use Models class instead of Engine class.
 * To support fast engine name changing I have created a new Method, `Models.ModelNameBuilder()` you may consider using it.
+### 6.2.0
+* Removed deprecated Answers, Classifications, and Search endpoints https://community.openai.com/t/answers-classification-search-endpoint-deprecation/18532.
+They will be still avaliable until December at web-API.
+If you still need them please do not update to this version.
+* Code clean-up